DataQub3/IoTitan/README.md

 ### mqtt_bridge_thingspeak.py
 This bridge is a script which subscribes to particular sensor readings (normally infrequent averages), and forwards the readings to the Cloud service Thingspeak via a REST API.

+Note: for sensors which do not send their readings periodically, we could inject default readings.
+This is not currently used, since the ESPEasy firmware on the ESP8266 attached to each sensor can send readings every X seconds in all cases. e.g. to inject field3 when it is missing:
++        if not(any('field3' in x for x in messageBuffer)):
++            tempMessage = {} # a temporary dictionary
++            tempMessage['delta_t'] = int(math.ceil(time.time() - lastThingspeakTime))
++            tempMessage['field3'] = 0
++            messageBuffer.append(tempMessage)

 ### mqtt_bridge_thingspeak.service
 This systemd service file starts the python mqtt_bridge_thingspeak.py script and ensures it runs at all times.